BIO: My Origin

 Born in Houston, Texas and raised in Hiroshima, Japan, Mako realized at age 6 that she would rather manipulate image to communicate than to speak and that perhaps becoming a filmmaker might be a more pragmatic aspiration than to become an astronaut to explore boundless space above.
 She gave up pursuing astronomy at UC Berkeley and went on to earn a BA in Philosophy from Columbia University to prepare herself to be a storyteller before learning the craft of filmmaking at New York University Tisch School of the Arts Graduate Film MFA program.

-Mako reunited with Dee Rees (PARIAH, BESSIE) for her second feature MUDBOUND, starring Carey Mulligan, Garrett Hedlund, Jason Clarke, Mary J. Blige and Jason Mitchell.
-After premiering at Sundance Film Festival 2017 with critical acclaim, the film was picked up by Netflix and will be released during the 2018 Oscar season.
+Mako reunited with Dee Rees on her Netflix-released MUDBOUND, starring Carey Mulligan, Garrett Hedlund, Jason Clarke, Mary J. Blige and Jason Mitchell.
+After premiering at Sundance Film Festival 2017, the film went on to win four Oscar nominations: Best Supporting Actress, Best Cinematography, Best Adapted Screenplay and Best Original Song.

 Mako can often be spotted splitting lanes on I-10 riding her signature green Vespa, a.k.a. her spaceship.